agarnung/agarnung.github.io/_posts/2025-01-30-conformal-prediction.md

     [\hat{Y} - 5, \hat{Y} + 5] = [95, 105]
 $$

-this means that the true price will fall within this interval with a probability of $ 1 - \alpha $.
+this means that the true price will fall within this interval with a probability of $$1 - \alpha$$.

 # Conclusion